 Tax pros recommend that you run the numbers both ways, adding up all of your itemized deductions and then comparing that total to your standard deduction.
 Determine which option amounts to more.

-Accelerate Retirement Contributions
+Accelerate Retirement Plan Contributions

-Consider accelerating retirement distributions if you have a lot of available deductions.
-You might withdraw more retirement funds than you need in a year when your deductions exceed your taxable income.
-You'll avoid potentially paying more taxes in a future year if you take more sizable withdrawals now, when have zero or a low tax rate, rather than later.
+Consider accelerating your retirement plan distributions if you have a lot of available deductions this year.
+You might withdraw more retirement funds than you need in a year when your deductions exceed your taxable income, or whittle it down into a very low tax bracket.

-Defer Retirement Plan Distributions
+Or Defer Retirement Plan Distributions

-Taxpayers must begin withdrawing funds from their 401(k)s and traditional IRA plans when they reach age 70 1/2.
-Distributions must start by April 1 of the year following the year in which they reach that birthday.
+Taxpayers must begin withdrawing funds from their 401(k)s and traditional IRA plans at age 72 (or at 70 1/2 if they reach this age by January 1, 2020).
+These required minimum distributions (RMDs) must start by April 1 of the year following the year in which they reach the designated age.
 This is called the "required beginning date."

 The minimum amount that must be distributed is your account balance divided by the life expectancy figures published by the IRS in Publication 590.
 You can use web-based calculators to estimate your required minimum distributions.
-Plan to withdraw at least the minimum amount required from your IRA and 401(k) accounts.
+Plan to withdraw at least the minimum amount required from your traditional IRA and 401(k) accounts.